bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Rusty Russell: 00:39:33

 Package relay.
-And L2 also solves some of these problems.
+And  Eltoo also solves some of these problems.
-But we have similar incentive problems, and you need to have the package relay as well, and v3, I think, for it to get L2 to be secure as well.
+But we have similar incentive problems, and you need to have the package relay as well, and v3, I think, for it to get  Eltoo to be secure as well.
 We currently have two anchor outputs, and that makes your transactions bigger.
 So in a low fee environment, you could argue that you shouldn't implement anchors because you're just making a bigger transaction for unilateral closes.
 And you're spending, basically, your transaction is almost twice as big because it's got these two extra outputs.